The Baptist Union of Victoria is suing its own theological college

 “We also know that the law is made not for the righteous but for lawbreakers and rebels, the ungodly and sinful, the unholy and irreligious, for those who kill their fathers or mothers, for murderers, 10 for the sexually immoral, for those practicing homosexuality, for slave traders and liars and perjurers—and for whatever else is contrary to the sound doctrine 11 that conforms to the gospel concerning the glory of the blessed God, which he entrusted to me.”

-Mike Frost telling his readers that this is a non-core issue, doesn’t stack up according to the Scriptures.
+Mike Frost telling his readers that this is a non-core issue doesn’t stack up according to the Scriptures.
 These are not matters on which Christians can agree to disagree.
-This is a gospel matter.
+This is a primary matter.
 Where people cannot agree on the gospel, how can there be partnership and association?

 Second, Mike Frost makes another category error.
 His heading proposes that requiring common assent to Baptist doctrine is, ‘Breaking up the family in pursuit of uniformity’.